toolleeo/cli-apps/README.md

 * [tuir](https://gitlab.com/ajak/tuir) - Reddit TUI.
 * [tweets](https://github.com/diracdeltas/tweets) - Decentralized alternative to twitter that uses git as support tool to manage the tweets.
 * [WeeChat](https://github.com/weechat/weechat) - A "fast, light and extensible chat client".

+## <a name="cheatsheet"></a>Commands cheatsheet and snippets

+Tools to manage often used commands, code snippets, cheatsheets and alternative manpages.

+* [eg](https://github.com/srsudar/eg) - Useful examples at the command line.
+* [ehh](https://github.com/lennardv2/ehh) - Command-line tool for remembering linux/terminal commands.
+* [kmdr-cli](https://github.com/ediardo/kmdr-cli#supported-programs) - The CLI tool for explaining commands from your terminal.
+* [MUC](https://github.com/nate-sys/muc) - Visualize your most used commands.
+* [Nap](https://github.com/maaslalani/nap) - Code snippet manager that allows to create and access new snippets quickly with the command-line interface or browse, manage, and organize them with the text-user interface.
+* [navi](https://github.com/denisidoro/navi) - An interactive cheatsheet tool for the command-line.
+* [tealdeer](https://github.com/dbrgn/tealdeer) - Very fast implementation of tldr in Rust.
+* [The Fuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command (although I would be extra-cautious at making a program to automatically infer what I was intending).
+* [tldr](https://github.com/tldr-pages/tldr) - Client for tldr pages, a community effort to simplify the beloved man pages with practical examples.
+* [topalias](https://github.com/CSRedRat/topalias) - Linux alias generator from bash/zsh command history with statistics, written on Python.
+* [Wat](https://github.com/dthree/wat) - Instant, central, community-built docs.

 ## <a name="conversion"></a>Conversion